 PGD is an extension of embryo genetic testing that detects specific genetic conditions or heritable diseases that can run in families, such as Tay-Sachs disease, cystic fibrosis, spinal muscular atrophy or muscular dystrophy.

 Our Louisiana fertility centers strongly recommend PGD when one or both partners:

 - Is known or thought to carry a chromosomal abnormality

 - Has a family history of a genetic disorder

 - Has had pre-pregnancy genetic screening that indicates both partners carry an inheritable genetic disorder

-Both PGD and PGS can also pinpoint the sex of each embryo, giving parents more control over their family-building plans.
+Both PGD and PGT can also pinpoint the sex of each embryo, giving parents more control over their family-building plans.
 However, it’s important to keep in mind that embryo genetic testing cannot predict the risk of certain birth defects that are non-chromosome-related, are random and unexplained, or that are related to toxic or other exposures during pregnancy.